jlangch/venice/doc/readme/repl-remote.md

 A function under tracing behaves as the original function.
 Venice just adds an interceptor that wraps the original function and when called:

-* prints the function name and its arguments
+* prints the function name and its evaluated arguments
-* calls the orginal function
+* calls the original function
-* prints the orginal function's return value
+* prints the original function's return value
 * returns the original function's return value